bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.rst

          handlers.
 This is fine if you want to do something the kernel programmers thought you'd want, such as write a device driver.
-         But what if you want to do something unusual, to change the behavior of the system in some way?
+         But what if you want to do something unusual, to change the behaviour of the system in some way?
 Then, you're mostly on your own.

          If you're not being sensible and using a virtual machine then this is where kernel programming can become hazardous.
 While